overovermind/ruby-style-guide/README.md

     ```Ruby
     # bad
-    fail SomeException.new('message')
+    fail SomeException.new("message")
-    # Note that there is no way to do `fail SomeException.new('message'), backtrace`.
+    # Note that there is no way to do `fail SomeException.new("message"), backtrace`.

     # good
-    fail SomeException, 'message'
+    fail SomeException, "message"
-    # Consistent with `fail SomeException, 'message', backtrace`.
+    # Consistent with `fail SomeException, "message", backtrace`.
     ```

 * Never return from an `ensure` block.
 If you explicitly return from a